sanketio/world-clocks/readme.txt

 = From WordPress.org =

 1. Download Clocks.
-2. Upload the 'wp-clocks.zip' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+2. Upload the 'world-clocks.zip' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate Clocks plugin from your Plugins page.

 == Changelog ==